 In an ideal world, Netflix would offer both options for all shows, allowing viewers to choose based on their mood, language proficiency, and the show’s genre.

-Fortunately, Netflix has been taking steps in this direction by providing more language options for subtitles and dubs, giving viewers the freedom to choose what works best for them.
+Fortunately, Netflix has been taking steps in this direction by providing more language options for subtitles and dubs, allowing viewers to choose what works best for them.

 Embrace the Diversity